more book info

 My personal advice?
 If you want to tell someone, consider telling only your closest two or three friends or family members.
-Even then, be very judicious about it, and emphasize until you’re blue in the face that it’s supposed to be kept on the down-low.
-In my experience, family has the biggest opinions on your wedding, so also consider only telling a friend or two that’s trustworthy.
+Even then, be judicious about it, and emphasize until you are blue in the face that it’s supposed to be kept on the down-low.
 For me?
-I know right off the bat that my dad can’t keep his mouth shut (love you, daddy) so I would have a better chance of telling my mom or a close friend and keeping it quiet.
+I know right off the bat that my dad can’t keep his mouth shut so I would have a better chance of telling my mom or a close friend and keeping it quiet.
 I love my father, but it’s the reality of the situation.

-Since I’m a photographer who specializes in elopements, I’ve seen elopements announced in any way you can imagine.
-I’ve even seen couples surprise their parents by FaceTiming them for the ceremony.
+Not up for telling your family and friends beforehand?
+I’ve seen elopements announced in every way you can imagine.
+I have even seen couples surprise their parents by FaceTiming them from the ceremony.
 By far the most popular seems to be a mailed announcement.

-My personal favorite wording is something I saw on an elopement announcement sent to me by a former couple (and current friendsies!):
+My personal favorite wording is something I saw on an elopement announcement sent to me by a former couple (and current friends!):